 John 16:13 (Jesus said) “When the Spirit of truth comes, He will guide you into all the truth.”

-b) Another method is to observe other believers.
-I can conclude that these people have already read the Bible and already know what needs to be changed.
-I can assume that they have already allowed the Bible to change their worldview, so I can take a shortcut and model my behavior after them rather than relying on the Bible.
-Surely that will determine what behavior is acceptable to God.
+I can conclude that these people have already read the Bible and therefore know what needs to be changed.
+I can assume that they have allowed God to use His Word to change their worldview, so then I can take a shortcut and model my behavior after them rather than relying on the Bible.

 Theoretically, that should be true if the other believers are faithfully following God's Word.
 After all, the Apostle Paul said, “Imitate me, as I also imitate Christ” (1 Corinthians 11:1).
 If I imitate Paul then I theoretically should be following Christ because Paul is following Christ and I'm following Paul.

-Why is this a dangerous conclusion?
-The problem is older believers may not be following the Word because they have probably done the same thing - followed their peers who followed their peers and now we have churches filled with believers who may or may not be following God's Word, but following the behaviors of other Christians.
+Why is this such a risky assumption?
+Because many older believers have probably made the same error - following their peers who had followed their peers.
+And so the process is duplicated again and again, resulting in many churches being filled with believers who may or may not be following God's Word.

-Think of this example: Have you ever made a copy of a document?
-And then made a copy of THAT document?
-And then a copy of that document?
-After 5 or 6 renditions how clear is the copy compared to the original?
+Think of this example: Have you ever made a photocopy of a document?
+And then duplicated the copy?
+And then another copy of the last copy?
+After 5 or 6 such duplications, how clear is the last copy as compared to the original?

 Spiritual mentoring can help me understand to rely on the Holy Spirit’s inward transformation rather than copying the behavior of others.